 Not All Cryptocurrencies or Clients are Alike

 Bitcoin is the most mainstream cryptocurrency in use today.
-Lawyers must "impose acute and critical vigilant measures to avoid any unnecessary issues that could impair a client relationship, cause financial loss, or place the firm into harm's way" when considering other developing technologies, warns Zachary G. Newman, member of the Section's Corporate Council Committee.
+Lawyers must "impose acute and critical vigilant measures to avoid any unnecessary issues that could impair a client relationship, cause financial loss, or place the firm into harm's way" when considering other developing technologies, warns Zachary G. Newman, cochair of the Section's Corporate Council Committee.
 While "regulators are coming off the sidelines and are going to start calling the game," Wiech adds, when it comes to cryptocurrency, lawyers must be cautious and compliant with the ethics rules of their state when accepting new forms of currency.

 As each case presents different facts, so too do clients.
 "If your clients are going to be in a business that touches Bitcoin or other cryptocurrencies, it's incumbent on the lawyer to know what they're doing, where they're doing it, and what laws apply," warns Wiech.
 Suggesting that Bitcoin is the credit card payment option of thirty years ago, Klemm adds that "as with most new technologies or developments, the increased use and acceptance also probably will result in increased regulation."
 Clients' interests remain paramount when determining whether to accept non-traditional forms of currency in handling their cases.